Updated: May 24

 The next pieces of water that tend to get mentioned heavily are the seasonal/delayed harvest sections.
 These streams are stocked heavily in November and remain catch and release fisheries until May when they are cleaned out.
 These include Amicalola Creek, Smith Creek, lower section of the upper Toccoa River, Lower section of the Chattooga River, and a small stretch of the Chattahoochee River near Atlanta.
 Much like the other stocked creeks previously mentioned, these creeks are red hot earlier in the season after being stocked.
 You will also find big crowds of other fly anglers here at these times so if you are not looking to share water you might need to look for other locations.
 After 2-3 weeks the trout in these streams are well educated and the bite becomes quite difficult.

 The trout in these streams are much harder to find than they are to catch.
 Stockers are usually quite gluttonous and willing to eat any junk fly (egg, mop jig, or squirmy worm) that may pass.
 Once they are caught a few times, smaller flies are usually the way to go.
 Don’t spend a lot of time on fish that are unwilling to eat either of those offerings, they have likely been pummeled with all types of lures/flies since their release.
+We dive further into the best flies on these waters in the video below.

 Smaller Stocked Stream Fly Fishing For Trout in North Georgia

 Fishing in these smaller stocked streams is a bit different than the heavily stocked streams.
 The trout become acclimated much more quickly to their new environment.
 Smaller junk flies are still productive but don’t be afraid to throw more natural patterns (small dries, hare’s ear, or pheasant tail nymphs).
+We discuss these flies more in our article on the Best Flies for Fly Fishing North Georgia.
+Our article on What Trout Eat discusses all of the food items on the menu for trout and the hatches we see here in North Georgia.

 Wild Streams Fly Fishing in North Georgia

 Wild trout streams throughout North Georgia are by far my favorite.
 These creeks are typically smaller and much faster flowing than the stocked streams, which makes them a bit more difficult to fish.
 With that said, the number of hungry wild fish makes up for the difficulty in presentation.
 Though more stealth and forethought are needed before presenting a fly, these trout rarely pass on a meal drifting downstream.
 Dry Flies can work nearly year-round.
 Mid to late winter (January-March) is the only time they seem a bit reluctant to rise.
 These streams are a bit easier to find.
 The U.S, Forestry Service has several very large swaths of land across North Georgia.
 In these areas, it is the headwaters of the major rivers where you can find these wild fish.
 Starting from the northwest corner of Georgia, the Cohutta Wilderness offers a vast area with dozens if not hundreds of miles of rarely touched creeks that are filled with wild trout.
 These are Tennessee/Toccoa River or Coosa River headwaters where you can find wild rainbow and brown trout.
 To the east is the majority of the Toccoa river drainages.
 These headwater creeks like Skeenah Creek, Little Rock Creek, Mauldin Creek, and the very popular Noontootla Creek, which has seen much higher traffic in recent years, have wild brook, rainbow, and brown trout.
 The rainbows dominate much of the creeks, but in the highest elevation waters you can find incredibly spooky and highly coveted native brook trout.
 The brown trout travel a tremendous amount throughout the Toccoa River drainage.
 Late summer and early fall are the easiest time to find brown trout as they begin to move during their spawning migration.
 Further to the east towards Dahlonega you have the headwaters of the Etowah River, Chestatee River, and Nottely River.
 These headwaters have all three trout species as well.
 The different creeks in these headwaters can each have a particular species throughout their entire stretch.
 So even though all three species can be found here, you may have to hop around to find all three.
 Lastly, in the northeast corner of Georgia we have the Upper Chattahoochee River (above Helen), Hiwassee River, Tallulah River, and the Chattooga River watersheds.
 The Upper Chattahoochee River and Chattooga River watershed are a good bit higher in elevation than the other two tributaries and have all three species of trout.
 The others will have mostly rainbow trout with the occasional brown trout.
+Our article on Hiking the Appalachian Trail takes a deeper dive into these smaller streams and the beautiful wild trout that inhabit them.

 Many fly angers, with good reason, want to go for the trophy trout.
 These trout can be elusive, but if you know when and where to find them, the task seems a bit more doable.
 Dukes Creek is renowned as the best public trophy trout water in Georgia.
 While big fish certainly live in this tributary of the Hooch, they aren’t as easy to get on the line as many would hope.
 After making your reservations and waiting for the one of the three days a week that the creek is open, you can have a shot at these spooky and highly educated giants.
 The fish here are used to seeing better than average anglers make good presentations throughout the fishing season (October to May).
 To have the best chance at these fish, start your day with the mind set that you only need one or two bites, and approach the water much slower and with more purpose.
 Stalk and watch your targeted trout to find the best means to catch your trophy.